WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Documents, approvals, or recurring requests are consuming too much experienced staff time.

-This is often the best place to start with AI-assisted workflow design.
+This is often the safest place to start with a supervised workflow improvement.